Diffusion Geometry: Markov Diffusion Operators and Markov Triples

 Setting $u(t,x) = P_t f(x)$ then solves the \textit{heat equation}

 So if $f$ is an initial distribution of heat in space, then $P_t f$ is the heat distribution after $t$ time, and $\Delta$ measures the rate of diffusion.
 The operator $P_t$ satisfies

 in $L^2(\R^n)$, so we can interpret the Laplacian $\Delta$ as the derivative of the diffusion operator $P_t$ at $t=0$.
 In the language of Markov diffusion operators, we say that $(P_t)_{t\geq 0}$ is a \textit{Markov semigroup} and $\Delta$ is its \textit{infinitesimal generator}.
 By \q{semigroup} we mean that $P_t$ is an operator acting on a function space, and $P_t \circ P_s = P_{t+s}$, and $P_0 = \text{Id}$.
-A semigroup has an infinitesimal generator defined as the limit in (\ref{inf generator}).
+A semigroup has an infinitesimal generator $L$ defined as the limit in (\ref{inf generator}).
+We say that $L$ \q{generates} $P_t$, meaning $P_t = \exp(-tL)$ in the sense of the spectral mapping theorem.
+Equivalently, if $\phi$ is an eigenfunction of $L$ with eigenvalue $\lambda$, then it is also an eigenfunction of $P_t$ with eigenvalue $\exp(-t\lambda)$.
 There are many important examples of semigroups.

 \begin{example} If $\M$ is a Riemannian manifold, then the Laplacian $\Delta$ defines a heat equation as above, and the associated heat diffusion operator $P_t$ is a semigroup.
 The infinitesimal generator is the Laplacian.
 This is the central example that motivates the rest of this work. \end{example}